-MYS Travel teams purchase new uniforms every two years, as manufacturer products have a life availability of typically 2 years.
-For the 2019-2020 and 2020-2021 seasons, required items at the club level for players are: Green jersey, White Jersey, Black shorts, White shorts, Green socks, White socks, and Navy training jersey.
+Travel teams purchase new uniforms every two years, as manufacturer products have a life availability of typically 2 years.
+For the 2023-2024 and 2024-2025 seasons, required items for players are shown below (white uniform shorts are optional and will be decided on at the team level).
 Check with your team/coach for any other items they may specify as required.
-Other items that are recommended but not required are black training shorts and socks, warmups, goalie jerseys, sweatshirts, black training jersey, soccer bag, etc...
-Uniforms are ordered by each player directly through soccer.com.
+Other items that are recommended but not required are warmups, sweatshirts, soccer bag, etc...
+Uniform number assignments are made by the team coach and volunteer Uniform Coordinator and each player will receive an email to order their items directly through soccer.com.

 Team Admin Information

 Thank you for helping the club and your team by volunteering to be the team administrator for a McLean Youth Soccer travel team.
 The MYS staff is here to support your efforts.
 Please become familiar with the various staff members and never hesitate to ask a question and get clarification or information about ANY situation or question.
 The youth soccer world is increasingly complex, and the club strives to provide constant assistance and support for the teams and members.